-Another installment of Katie’s Kitchen.
-This post of molten lava cakes by Katie was first seen on Mom 4 Real as a guest post.
-Go HERE to see it there.
-But, in true mom fashion I wanted to share it with you all.
-Cause my girl is freaking amazing!!
-Take it away Katie!!!
+This recipe for easy molten lava cake by my daughter Katie was first seen on Mom 4 Real as a guest post several years ago.
+But, in true mom fashion, I wanted to share it with you all again.
+This is a great homemade cake recipe for a special occasion.

 Currently, I am watching American Idol, because the mean people on it make me feel like a better person in comparison.
 I was told that I should write a bio about myself, so I am momentarily turning my attention to this instead.
 I very much enjoy baking and fashion.
 I think that the boys of One Direction are the most perfect looking beings on Earth (besides my mother and best friends.
 And also my father and little brother because I can’t forget them) and I have a weakness for puppy chow and brownies.
 I think that I also like elephant ears but I haven’t had them for like three years so I’m not for sure.
 I want to own a bakery when I get older, or write for Elle, Glamour, or Vogue.
 I want to go to Oxford University.
 My favorite shows on Earth are Downton Abbey and Sherlock, and I quite like Old Victorian things.
 I love my two Pooh Bears and my two kitties, and when I go to bed I like all four of them to be there.
 I very much like Bruno Mars as well.